 You must leave the building immediately when a fire alarm is sounding.

-- If safe to do so, close your window, room/suite/apartment doors and immediately exit the building.
-Use stairs, not elevators. - Always assume each alarm is an emergency; never assume a false alarm.

-- Do not open door if knob is warm to the touch; stay in room and call 911 or the UNO Department of Public Safety and Security at 504.280.6666. - Crawl on floor (where air is fresher) if you encounter smoke. - Don't panic move quickly outside the building to at least 50 feet away from the structure and to the designated assembly point, and check with university staff.
+If safe to do so, close your window, room/suite/apartment doors and immediately exit the building.
+Use stairs, not elevators.
+Always assume each alarm is an emergency; never assume a false alarm.
+Do not open door if knob is warm to the touch; stay in room and call 911 or UNO Department of Public Safety.
+Crawl on the floor (where air is fresher) if you encounter smoke.